 - Construction and logging equipment will not be operated in Streamside Management Zones.
-An exception may be provided for, under this Contract, through the procurement of an Alternative Practice (with approval of the Forest Officer).
+An exception may be provided for through this Contract or the Forest Officer may grant written permission.
 Additional protection measures may be required in Section VII.G, SPECIAL OPERATING REQUIREMENTS and in Contract Attachments. - 2.
 The Purchaser shall notify the Forest Officer immediately if debris from logging or construction enters a stream or stream channel. - 3.
-Under the direction of the Forest Officer, the Purchaser shall remove any debris in a stream resulting from logging or construction operations.
-This work will be completed in a manner that causes the least disturbance to the streams.

-- 4. Logs shall not be hauled, skidded or yarded across streams unless the logs are fully suspended, or otherwise yarded as specified in this Contract.
-An approved Alternative Practice must be in place.
+The Purchaser shall remove any debris resulting from logging or construction operations, which may affect the natural flow of any streams traversing the sale area.
+This work will be completed in a manner that causes the least disturbance to the streams, as directed by the Forest Officer. - 4.
+Logs shall not be hauled, skidded or yarded across streams unless the logs are fully suspended, or otherwise yarded as specified in this Contract.
 The Forest Officer must approve all logging and construction plans, including changes, before implementation. - 5.
 All operations shall be conducted in a manner to comply with Montana Water Quality Standards, the Streamside Management Zone Law, and all applicable permits. - C. CULTURAL RESOURCES: If a cultural resource is discovered, the Purchaser shall immediately suspend all operations in the vicinity of the cultural resource and notify the Forest Officer.
 Operations may only resume if authorized by the Forest Officer.
-Cultural resources identified and protected elsewhere in this Contract are exempted from this clause.
+Cultural resources identified and protected elsewhere in this contract are exempted from this clause.
 Cultural resources, once discovered or identified, are not to be disturbed by the Purchaser, or his, her or its employees and/or subcontractors.